-If you want to see how course credits you've transferred to CSUMB are applied to your student record, you'll look at the Transfer Credit report in your CMS Student account.
+If you want to see how course credits you've transferred to CSUMB are applied to your student record, you'll look at the Transfer Credit report in your OASIS account.

-You may access your Transfer Credit report by logging into CMS student from your dashboard and clicking on the CMS Student/HR LOGIN button.
+You may access your Transfer Credit report by logging into OASIS from your dashboard and clicking on the OASIS LOGIN button.
 Choose Self Service, then choose Transfer Credit from the left menu list.

 Understanding the report

 This transfer credit summary shows each of the transferable courses you have completed at your prior institution.
 Those that meet CSU GE Breadth requirements will align, in part, with CSUMB General Education (GE) Requirements and are designated as fulfilled if all GE components are completed successfully with a grade of C or better.